bahaidev/bahai-dev-humor/Top 19 things beginning Bahai developers might say.md

     for Bahá'ís
 18. Thinks that finding the correct path is not such a cut-and-dried matter
-19. "Isn't "Allah'u'Abha" a regular expression?"
+19. "Isn't "Alláh-u-Abhá" a regular expression?"